KazMorita/polyhedron_distortion/README.md

 ## Installation
 The two scripts `basis_generator.py` and `polyhedron_analysis.py` does not rely on each other.
-Installation procedure is same as other python scripts.
+The installation procedure is the same as other python scripts.

 If you want to use it as a script, you can simply execute it anywhere.

 If you want to use the API, you could either:
 - export PYTHONPATH=\<full path to the polyhedron_distortion directory\>:$PYTHONPATH
-- copy the script to place of your script
+- copy the script to the place of your script

 # Usage
 ## As a script